suryavan11/RtextSummary/README.md

 Preprocess text: lowercase, clean etc as needed.
 After preprocessing, the only puncutation present in the text should be periods that define the end of sentences.
-Some examples for preprocessing code are below
+An example for preprocessing the text is shown below

     traindf$doctxt = str_replace_all( str_to_lower(traindf$doctxt),'[^a-z. ]','' )
     testdf$doctxt = str_replace_all( str_to_lower(testdf$doctxt),'[^a-z. ]','' )